bitcoin-dot-org/developer.bitcoin.org/devguide/payment_processing.rst

 Merge Avoidance
 ~~~~~~~~~~~~~~~

 When a receiver receives satoshis in an output, the spender can track (in a crude way) how the receiver spends those satoshis.
-But the spender can’t automatically see other satoshis paid to the receiver by other spenders as long as the receiver uses :ref:`unique addresses <term-unique-address>` for each transaction.
+But the spender can’t automatically see other satoshis paid to the receiver by other spenders as long as the receiver uses :term:`unique addresses <Unique address>` for each transaction.

 However, if the receiver spends satoshis from two different spenders in the same transaction, each of those spenders can see the other spender’s payment.
-This is called a :ref:`merge <term-merge>`, and the more a receiver merges outputs, the easier it is for an outsider to track how many satoshis the receiver has earned, spent, and saved.
+This is called a :term:`merge <Merge>`, and the more a receiver merges outputs, the easier it is for an outsider to track how many satoshis the receiver has earned, spent, and saved.

-:ref:`Merge avoidance <term-merge-avoidance>` means trying to avoid spending unrelated outputs in the same transaction.
+:term:`Merge avoidance <Merge avoidance>` means trying to avoid spending unrelated outputs in the same transaction.
 For persons and businesses which want to keep their transaction data secret from other people, it can be an important strategy.

-A crude :ref:`merge avoidance <term-merge-avoidance>` strategy is to try to always pay with the smallest output you have which is larger than the amount being requested.
+A crude :term:`merge avoidance <Merge avoidance>` strategy is to try to always pay with the smallest output you have which is larger than the amount being requested.
 For example, if you have four outputs holding, respectively, 100, 200, 500, and 900 satoshis, you would pay a bill for 300 satoshis with the 500-satoshi output.
 This way, as long as you have outputs larger than your bills, you avoid merging.

-More advanced :ref:`merge avoidance <term-merge-avoidance>` strategies largely depend on enhancements to the payment protocol which will allow payers to avoid merging by intelligently distributing their payments among multiple outputs provided by the receiver.
+More advanced :term:`merge avoidance <Merge avoidance>` strategies largely depend on enhancements to the payment protocol which will allow payers to avoid merging by intelligently distributing their payments among multiple outputs provided by the receiver.

 Last In, First Out (LIFO)
 ~~~~~~~~~~~~~~~~~~~~~~~~~